 We also have several ongoing academic projects including scientific research, educational exhibits, international teaching efforts, and national, regional, and institutional lectures.
 Recent examples include:

-- Assessment of fresh osteochondral allograft (OCA) transplants to the distal femur using delayed gadolinium-enhanced MRI of cartilage (dGEMRIC) and zonal T2 mapping at one and two years.
-Journal of Bone and Joint Surgery (awaiting publication).
+- Temporal in vivo assessment of fresh osteochondral allograft transplants to the distal aspect of the femur by dGEMRIC (delayed gadolinium-enhanced MRI of cartilage) and zonal T2 mapping MRI.
+Journal of Bone and Joint Surgery, 2014.

 National Presentations and CME

 - “Around the Patella in 30 Minutes.”
 American Roentgen Ray Society Annual Meeting, Toronto, Ontario, 2015.